 An emotion is mentally blind excitement in consciousness.
 It is always associated with some thoughts.
 Pure emotion is irrationality, a raw activation energy or arousal that motivates us to action.
-Emotions can be positive or negative, expressed as likes or dislikes, and at different levels of intensity.

 Emotions are pure excitability, but they usually intermingle with thoughts.
 The mix of emotion and thought where emotion preponderates is what we call a feeling.
 The main characteristics of emotions is their impulsivity and lack of mentality.
 If you act emotionally, you act based on impulse or whimsy.